michaeldmitry/otel-ebpf-profiler-snap/README.md

 ## Configuration

-Once installed, a default configuration file will be created at `/snap/opentelemetry-collector-ebpf-profiler/etc/config.yaml`.
-The snap will try to use all configuration files under the `/etc/otelcol-ebpf-profiler/config.d` folder, in alphabetical order.
-If none is present, it will use the default config file.
+Once installed, a default configuration file will be created at `/etc/otelcol-ebpf-profiler/config.yaml`.

 To write a configuration file to suit you needs, consult the [official documentation](https://opentelemetry.io/docs/collector/).